Welcome to OPEIU Local 174

 Local 174 Meetings

-Third Wednesday on the months of January, April, July, and October.
+Meeting fall in January, April, July, and October.
 Note: Meetings will now be conducted on a rotating schedule.
 The January and July meeting will be in person, and the April and October Meeting will be on zoom.

 Member Benefits